lhartley870/the-night-garden/README.md

 The booking model has a foreign key relationship with the user model and the timeslot model.
 There is a many to many relationship between the tables field in the booking model and the tables model.
 There is also a many to many relationship between the tables field in the timeslot model and the table model.

 ## Agile Methodology
+A GitHub project with issues acting as the Product Backlog was used as the Agile tool for this project.
+Epics and linked user stories were created as issues and linked to milestones.
+There were 2 iterations of 3 weeks long with their own kanban boards.
+The first iteration had a total of 36 story points with 47% being must have user stories, 38% being should have user stories and 13% being could have user stories.
+All were completed and moved along the kanban board.
+The second iteration had a total of 40 story points with 52% being must have user stories and 47% being should have user stories.
+All were completed and moved along the kanban board.
+The acceptance criteria for all user stories was tested in the Manual Testing document referenced in the TESTING.md file.

+The Product Backlog, Epics, User Stories and the 2 Iteration Boards can be accessed here: [Nightgarden Agile Tool](https://github.com/lhartley870/the-night-garden/projects?type=beta).

 ## Technologies Used